-That got me to thinking what I could and could not live without.
-Some things are essential to my survival, some to my happiness and sense of satisfaction.
+My recent computer hacking problems have forced me to think about what I could live without. and what would diminish my life's satisfaction.
+Some things are essential to me, some to my happiness and sense of satisfaction.
 Others are a part of of daily life but I could certainly function without them.
-This list is by no means complete, but it might be a though starter for you, too.
+This list is by no means complete, but it might be a thought starter for you, too.

 It would be very difficult or very unpleasant to live without: